sebastien-gome/sebastien-gome.github.io/research.md

 ---

 My research focuses on statistical and geophysical fluid dynamics.
-I develop perturbative theories for the mathematical modeling of eddy and wave turbulence, to describe how and why turbulence can spontaneously generate large-scale structures.
+I study how and why turbulence can spontaneously generate large-scale structures, and develop perturbative theories to describe and model this phenomenon.
 I am also interested in the nonlinear dynamics of shear flows, their instabilities and route to turbulence.

 ### 1. Self-organized turbulence {#self-organized}